-The experiments are conducted on four datasets. \emph{Pages} and \emph{Ratings} (see \autoref{datasets}) are subsampled from a collection of ratings and of pages of books from the Goodreads-Books dataset \cite{goodreadsbooks}.
-Gillenwater, Joseph and Kulesza~\cite{gillenwater2021differentially} used the same ones as numerical evidences of the performances of JointExp. \emph{Earnings} (resp. \emph{Dividends}) are subsampled from the family earnings (resp. from the family earnings from dividends) entries from the 2021 Census \cite{census2021}.
+\paragraph{Pages and Ratings (real-world).} The distributions that we call \emph{Pages} and \emph{Ratings} correspond to the empirical distributions of a collection of ratings and of number of pages of books from the Goodreads-Books dataset \cite{goodreadsbooks}.
+Gillenwater et al. \cite{gillenwater2021differentially} used the same datasets as numerical evidences of the performance of JointExp for estimating empirical quantiles.
+Again, sampled histograms are represented in \Cref{distributions}.
+The distributions look relatively smooth (i.e. not too peaked and with a relatively small support), and as a result, we can expect the gap between JointExp/IS and HSJointExp to be negligible.

-\paragraph{Pages and Ratings:} Due to the relatively smooth distributions.
-JointExp performed well on those datasets in its original paper \cite{gillenwater2021differentially} and we expect HSJointExp to perform identically good on them.

-\paragraph{Dividends and Earnings:} With accumulation points at $0$, we envision JointExp to be the suboptimal.
-Comparatively, HSJointExp should perform much better on those datasets.